AmpersandJS/ampersand-form-view/README.md

 * `submitCallback` : function
     * called on form submit
 * `validCallback` : function
     *  this valid callback gets called (if it exists) when the form first loads and any time the form changes from valid to invalid or vice versa.
-You might use this to disable the "submit" button any time the form is invalid, for exmaple.
+You might use this to disable the "submit" button any time the form is invalid, for example.
 * `clean` : function
     * Let's you provide a function which will clean or modify what is returned by `getData` and passed to `submitCallback`.